lebaston100/vrc-patpatpat/README.md

 ## This project is actively work in progress

 The current development is happening in the refactor branch!
 The "old" basic working server version can still be accessed from the master branch.
+If nothing is happening in this repo for some time it's probably from me learning more (or struggling with) QT stuff or not having pushed to gh yet.

 ### Rough todo overview :